ericwbailey/ericwbailey.website/source/published/dont-use-custom-css-scrollbars.md

   </figcaption>
 </figure>

 If I could wager a guess, it’s likely that theme colors tie into Forced Color mode concerns behind the scenes (more on this in a bit).

-The mechanism this is accomplished is immaterial to the overall point: Your decision to adjust the scrollbar is overriding someone else’s explicit preference.
+The mechanism that orchestrates a Windows is immaterial to the overall point: Your decision to adjust the scrollbar is overriding someone else’s explicit preference.

 We also don’t know <em>why</em> someone is changing their theme.
 For some, it could be aesthetic sensibilities.
 For others, it could be adjusting things to lessen/increase contrast, or create more uniformity.
 It might even be a combination of the previous.